airr-community/ogrdb/scripts/readme.md

 ([example](https://github.com/airr-community/ogre/raw/master/static/docs/example_ogrdb_genotype_report.pdf)).
 You can use the file and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.

+At present the script supports VH, VK, VL and JH, JK, JL gene submissions.
+It will be extended to support other genes as IARCs start to accept them.

 The use of the script with specific inference tools is described at the end of this file.

 ### Prerequisites

-*Germline_file - FASTA file containing the IGHV reference germline sequences provided as input to the inference tool.*
+*Germline_file - FASTA file containing the IG reference germline sequences provided as input to the inference tool.*

 * Sequences must correspond exactly to those used by the tool.
 * They must be IMGT-aligned
+* They must cover all genes called in the read file, except inferred novel alleles
 * The header can either be in IMGT's germline library format, or simply consist of the allele name
 * The IMGT set can be [downloaded](http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithGaps-F+ORF+inframeP) and used as-is: the script will filter out the records for the nominated species.
 As the IMGT set changes from time to time, please make sure that